A human hand dusting a television with a duster

 Long-term damage risk

-The biggest risk with dog vomit is the stomach acid etching the dyesites, usually leaving a yellow tint.
+The most considerable risk with dog vomit is the stomach acid etching the dye sites, usually leaving a yellow tint.
 Unfortunately, this damage happens as soon as it hits the carpet.
-If you are able to treat it properly while it is wet, you can limit the damage by not allowing the acid to settle into the carpet fiber.
+If you can treat it properly while wet, you can limit the damage by not allowing the acid to settle into the carpet fiber.
 Whether you get to it while it is wet or after it is dry, once you’ve lightened it as much as you can, you are better served calling a carpet cleaning professional to try and remove it any further.
-Otherwise, you run the risk of creating a new spot to try and deal with.
+Otherwise, you risk creating a new spot to try and deal with.

 Having pets is more popular now than it has ever been before.
-And, living with animals requires a lot of time, attention, and mess cleaning.
-It’s important to understand how to deal with pet messes and avoid unnecessary damage.
-First Class Green Cleaning is committed to helping Arizona families keep their living environments, healthy, clean, and absent of harmful chemicals.
-Feel free to CONTACT US here, or call 602-996-6993 with any household cleaning questions or concerns.
+Living with animals requires much time, attention, and mess cleaning.
+Understanding how to deal with pet messes and avoid unnecessary damage is important.
+First Class Green Cleaning is committed to helping Arizona families keep their living environments healthy and clean without harmful chemicals.
+Feel free to CONTACT US or call 602-996-6993 with any household cleaning questions or concerns.

 Questions About Cleaning Dog Feces on Carpet?

-If you have any questions about how to keep your carpets clean living with dogs, please reach out to us at First Class Green Cleaning today.
+If you have any questions about keeping your carpets clean while living with dogs, please contact us at First Class Green Cleaning today.